elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 The FAIRtracks ecosystem is available to everyone.
 Distinct services are hosted on different platforms which might require authentication procedures which are not handled centrally by FAIRtracks.
 Most of the services are accessible through Application Programming Interfaces (APIs).
-More detials is provided in the description below.
+More details are provided in the description below.
 Users of the FAIRtracks ecosystem belong to different categories, which could be summarised as:

 - Researchers and data analysts